Galadriel: Adaptations

 In Peter Jackson's Lord of the Rings and The Hobbit trilogies, Galadriel is played by Cate Blanchett.
 In The Lord of the Rings: The Fellowship of the Ring, Galadriel narrates the prologue that explains the creation of the One Ring, as well as appearing in Lothlórien.
+While Galadriel does not feature in Tolkien's The Hobbit, the story was changed so that she could appear in Jackson's films based on the book.